RubixML/Sentiment/README.md

 $results = $report->generate($predictions, $testing->labels());
 ```

-Now take a look at the report and see how well the model performs.
+Take a look at the report and see how well the model performs.
 Below is an excerpt taken from an example report.

 ```json
 {